alaweimm90/MagLogic/CONTRIBUTING.md

 # Contributing to MagLogic

-Thank you for your interest in contributing to MagLogic!
-This document provides guidelines and information for contributors to the nanomagnetic logic simulation suite.
+Guidelines for contributing to MagLogic.

 ## Table of Contents
 - [Code of Conduct](#code-of-conduct)